 Every QuarkXPress project contains at least one layout.
 Therefore, when you create a project, you must specify a default layout for the file.
 You can use the default layout name or enter a new name for the layout in the Layout Name field.
-To indicate the type of the default layout, choose Print, Web, or Interactive from the Layout Type drop-down menu.
+To indicate the type of the default layout, choose Print, Web, Interactive, App Studio, or ePub from the Layout Type drop-down menu.